iffy/electronicsforkids/README.md

-Here are some fun electronics projects for kids.
+The directories above contain some fun electronics projects for kids (or anyone that wants to do some electronic stuff).

 # How to get stuff